Work Injury Lawyer

 Does a court reporter have to be skilled to use realtime?

 Many court reporters who have realtime capabilities, are skilled in processing information rapidly as well as mastering the technology being utilized.
 It takes focus, knowledge of the subject matter, and being technologically savvy to offer quality realtime services to legal professionals.

 Can it help to send the court reporter legal materials before the proceeding?

-A court reporter New York offers may ask a lawyer for case-related terminology or materials before the depositions, so they have more time to prepare and can be as accurate as possible.
+A court reporter offers may ask a lawyer for case-related terminology or materials before the depositions, so they have more time to prepare and can be as accurate as possible.
 These materials can be helpful to the court reporter, particularly for depositions in extremely technical matters.
 A court reporter that is not prepared can end up interfering and making the proceeding take longer by having to ask for clarification repeatedly.